neondatabase/website/content/docs/reference/glossary.md

 ## Primary branch

-A designation given to a single [branch](#branch) in a Neon project.
+A designation that is given to a single [branch](#branch) in a Neon project.
 Each Neon project is created with a [root branch](#root-branch) called `main`, which carries the _primary branch_ designation by default.

 The compute endpoint associated with a primary branch remains available if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.

-You can change your primary branch, but a branch designated as primary cannot be deleted.
+You can change your primary branch, but a branch carrying the primary branch designation cannot be deleted.

 For more information, see [Primary branch](/docs/manage/branches#primary-branch).